microsoft/singleshotpose/README.md

 [cfgfile] contains information about the network structure

 [initweightfile] contains initialization weights.
 The weights "backup/[OBJECT_NAME]/init.weights" are pretrained on LINEMOD for faster convergence.
 We found it effective to pretrain the model without confidence estimation first and fine-tune the network later on with confidence estimation as well. "init.weights" contain the weights of these pretrained networks.
 However, you can also still train the network from a more crude initialization (with weights trained on ImageNet).
-This usually results in a slower and sometime slightly worse convergence.
-You can find in cfg/ folder, the file <<darknet19_448.conv.23>>, includes the network weights pretrained on ImageNet.
+This usually results in a slower and sometimes slightly worse convergence.
+You can find in cfg/ folder the file <<darknet19_448.conv.23>> that includes the network weights pretrained on ImageNet.
 Alternatively, you can pretrain your own weights by setting the regularization parameter for the confidence loss to 0 as explained in "Pretraining the model" section.

 At the start of the training you will see an output like this: